irregularchat/template-instructional-design/Development-Training_Name/4-Implement/Evaluation/Course_End_Survey-PF.md

       - Unlikely
       - Very Unlikely

-11. **Question:** Which news sources do you consider to be more pro-military?
+11. **Question:** Which news sources do you consider to be most friendly towards the military?
    - **Response Type:** Multiple Select

-12. **Question:** Which news sources do you consider to be more anti-military?
+12. **Question:** Which news sources do you consider to be least friendly to the military?
    - **Response Type:** Multiple Select